MakeSchool-Tutorials/Node-Gif-Search/P00-Your-Node-Environment/content.md

 > [action]
 >
-> Go to GitHub and create a public repository called `giphy-search`.
+> Go to GitHub and create a public repository called `tenor-search`.
 Don't worry about the `.gitignore` or `LICENSE` for now, we'll cover that another time.

 Finally, you need to associate it as a remote for your local git project and then push to it.